AdGuard Review 2025: Can This App Block It All?

 Our experience

-The one feature that can be confusing is the total number under AdGuard’s Ads blocked section.
-When you click on the Statistics option, you’ll see numbers listed next to Advertising, Other, Trackers, and CDN.
-There isn't anywhere you can hover over with an explanation of these numbers, though you can adjust the time period.
+One feature that can be confusing is the total number under AdGuard’s Ads blocked section.
+When you click on Statistics, you’ll see numbers listed next to Advertising, Other, Trackers, and CDN.
+There's no explanation of these numbers, though you can adjust the time period.

 However, we do like the phishing and malware protection functions that come with AdGuard.
 It’s a simple matter of turning the protection on, and you’re good to go.